jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 <a name='add_pipeline'></a>
 ##Add the Delivery Pipeline service

-Add the Delivery Pipeline service to the app so that you can use the Build & Deploy feature later.
+To track charges, after you deploy your first build, add the Delivery Pipeline service to your Bluemix space.

 1. Click the running instance of you app to view it in Bluemix.
 If prompted, enter your IBM id and password.
 ![Bluemix Instance](/tutorials/jazzrtc/images/running_instance.png "Bluemix Instance")